sparshpatial/Python_Projects/README.md

 # Python_Projects
-This repository is full of the mini python projects.
+This repository consists of the mini python projects.